0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Ransomware variations
 We have to consider all the variants of the encryption process, as it can happen very differently. <br/>
-The most popular variation is where the files are opened in R/W, read and encrypted in place, closed, and then (optionally) renamed. <br/> Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it can be more evasive as the write is initiated by the system process rather than the malicious one. <br/> This trick alone was enough for Maze and other ransomware families to evade security solutions. <br/>
+The most popular variation is where the files are opened in R/W, read and encrypted in place, closed, and then (optionally) renamed.<br/>
+Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it is considered more evasive as the write is initiated by the system process rather than the malicious one (tbh anything asynchrnous is harder to deal with from a defensive point of view), this trick alone was enough for Maze, LockFile and others to evade security solutions.<br/>
 Yet another way could be creating a copy of the file with the new name , opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
-Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly  implemented in ransomwares in the wild. <br/>
+Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly implemented by ransomwares in the wild.<br/>

 ## Driver Verifier
-Before starting to write our driver , let's talk about verifier briefly. <br/> Driver Verifier can subject Windows drivers to a variety of stresses and tests to find improper behavior.
-You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce edge cases. <br/>
+Before starting to write our driver , let's talk about verifier briefly.
+Driver Verifier can subject Windows drivers to a variety of stresses and tests to find improper behavior.
+You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce edge cases.<br/>
 For a detailed description regarding the various checks avaliable , visit [OSR's post](https://www.osronline.com/article.cfm%5Earticle=325.htm) .<br/>
-Enabling verifier during the development process is extremley important for writing a quality driver, note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>
+Enabling verifier during the development process is extremley important for writing a quality driver and debugging efficiently.<br/>
+Note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>

 ## Detecting encryption
-We already mentioned entropy as a measure to identify encryption of data, what we also mentioned is the fact compressed data tends to have high entropy.<br/> To identify encryption has taken place we need to collect two datapoints.
+We already mentioned entropy as a measure to identify encryption of data, what we also mentioned is the fact compressed data tends to have high entropy.<br/>
+To identify encryption has taken place we need to collect two datapoints.
 First, that represents the initial entropy of the contents of the file, and second that represents the entropy of the contents of the file after modifcation.<br/>
-Based on statistical tests with a large set of files of different types, we came up with the following measurement, that takes into consideration the initial entropy of the file.<br/>
+Based on statistical tests against a large set of files of different types, we came up with the following measurement, that takes into consideration the initial entropy of the file.<br/>

 ```cpp
 // statistical logic to determine encryption